Cyber-Hacktivators-Club/CodeCon24_Challs_Writeups/Rev/Paisa Recover/writeup/solve.md

 # Paisa recover - writeup

+first unpack the binary with
+  `upx -d bank`

 In this challenge we need to transfer money to a specific account to get the flag.

 ## bypass the password